 Synonymy (Farjon 1998):

-The type of this species is its illustration in Rumphius (1741), shown at left.
+The type of this species is its illustration in Rumphius (1741), shown at right.

 The profusion of names reflects this species' importance in the copal trade (see Ethnobotany section of Agathis); indeed "damar" or "dammar" is a synonym of copal.
 Early botanists were apt to collect this economically important tree, and a plethora of names were assigned on the basis of what are now seen as minor variations in foliage characters.